ayrinsupty/ayrinsupty/README.md

-## I'm a Student, Undergraduate and Developer!
+## I'm a Student, Graduate and Developer!

 - 👋 Hi, I’m @ayrinsupty
 - 👀 I’m interested in coding and reading novels.